 Participants include a small group of: citizen science practitioners selected during the NEWSERA survey, citizens with different backgrounds (some of them with previous experience of citizen science and others who don’t have any), a science communication expert acting as moderator, and members from the NEWSERA Team.

-The 1st workshop will be conducted during December 2020.
+The 1st workshop was conducted during December 2020.

 More details on the 2nd and 3rd workshops will be published in the upcoming months.

 The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
 While the co-creation workshops are held within each group, all groups come together to share their work and findings during a common session.

 The first common session was held on Friday 18/12/2020; it was open to external participants (citizen science projects, experts in citizen science, science communicators).